Opened 6 years ago

 In a few more months the NF should be complete, and then we'll also stop inconviencing this smaller user group.

-comment:24 follow-up: Changed 5 years ago by dietmarw
+comment:24 by Dietmar Winkler, 5 years ago

 @casella From a QA point of view for stable releases you would not activate new features that have shown to break the user experience by default.
 So normally you would have the old frontend by default and would inform your power users that there is a newer but still unstable frontend available that can be activated (but is not by default).